-The fame of Luarca has crossed many frontiers to become one of the most famous villas in Asturias.
-In part it has been to have as a most illustrious son a Severo Ochoa, Nobel Prize in Medicine, but his fame goes beyond individualities, he has earned it also on the basis of many other merits.
+Luarca's fame has crossed many borders to become one of the most named villas in all of Asturias.
+Partly it has been for having as the most illustrious son Severo Ochoa, Nobel Prize in Medicine, but his fame goes beyond individualities, he has earned it also on the basis of many other merits.

-The Black River it meanders continuously in its last stretch.
+The Black River it meanders continuously in its last section.
 This is not an estuary to use.
-The river does join the sea, but it does not do it openly, it seems introverted, and based on detours, curve and contracurva, it finally ends up flowing into the Bay of Biscay in a kind of sigh.
-Its port inscribed in this fluvial environment, and thanks to two separate piers, is a very favorable infrastructure for commercial, sports and tourism development.
+The river does join the sea, but it does not do so openly, it seems introverted, and based on rodeos, bend and bend, finally ends up ending in the Cantabrian in a kind of sigh.

-In this villa, Named for its charm as the White Villa of the Costa Verde, two zones are clearly differentiated.
-The old town is home to the oldest and most traditional neighborhoods, all of medieval origin, such as La Pescadería, La Carril and El Camboral, which surround the port and church as a large amphitheater.
-Inland, and on both sides of the river, we find the most contemporary Luarca aesthetically speaking.
-Emerged in the nineteenth century, it is currently the place that concentrates most of the trade.
-From one side to another through the town we can get to cross up to seven bridges over the river.
-They communicate daily the two slopes of an urban helmet that, without more clues, could be an entanglement but that in the fund is simple, with a great symmetry in its forms.
+In this villa, Named for its charm as the White Villa of the Costa Verde, they differ clearly two zones.
+The old town houses the oldest and most traditional neighborhoods, all of medieval origin, such as The fish shop, The rail y The Camboral, that surround port and church as a great amphitheater.
+Inland, and on both banks of the river, we find the most contemporary Luarca aesthetically speaking.
+Emerged in the XIX century, is currently the place that concentrates most of the trade.
+From one side to the other through the town we can get to cross up to seven bridges over the river.
+They communicate daily the two sides of an urban helmet that, without more clues, could be a mess but that is basically simple, with great symmetry in its forms.

 Luarca: marine vocation